Gold Coast (British colony): British rule

 The subsequent peace treaty required the Asante to renounce any claim to many southern territories.
 The Asante also had to keep the road to Kumasi open to trade.
 From this point on, Asante power steadily declined.
 The confederation slowly disintegrated as subject territories broke away and as protected regions defected to British rule.
 Enforcement of the treaty led to recurring difficulties and outbreaks of fighting.
 In 1896, the British dispatched another expedition that occupied Kumasi and forced Asante to become a protectorate of the British Crown.
 The British abolished the position of asantehene and exiled the incumbent from the colony.

 The core of the Asante federation accepted these terms grudgingly.
 In 1900, the Asante rebelled in the War of the Golden Stool but were defeated the next year.
 In 1902, the British proclaimed Asante a colony under the jurisdiction of the governor of the Gold Coast.
 The annexation was made with misgivings and recriminations on both sides.
 With Asante subdued and annexed, British colonisation of the region became a reality.

 The British finally succeeded in their earlier plans to abolish slavery and slave trade.
-In 1874, the British declared all children born to slaves in the Gold Coast Protectorate after 1 January 1875 were born free, thereby introducing a gradual abolition of slavery in line with their policy in India.
+In 1874, the British declared that all children born to slaves in the Gold Coast Protectorate after 1 January 1875 were born free, thereby introducing a gradual abolition of slavery in line with their policy in India.
 The British followed up these reforms by banning debt bondage and enslavement by pawning.

-However, the British did not enforce these laws, since the indigenous economy was dependent on slave labor and there were little opportunity for vage labor for former slaves; consequently, most slaves were never made aware of the anti-slavery laws, and slave owning and open slave dealing was tolerated until the British officials finally started to enforce the laws in 1911.

-When the Kingdom of Ashanti was conquered by the British in 1896, the British assured the chiefs that they would be allowed to keep their slaves; Asante became a colony in 1901 and in 1902 it was made illegal to "compel or attempt the compel the services" or another person, but slavery was not explicitly abolished due to British fear that an abolition would cause "internal disorganization"; chattel slavery was formally banned in 1908, but the British authorities did not enforce the law until the 1920s.
+However, the British did not enforce these laws, since the indigenous economy was dependent on slave labor and there was little opportunity for wage labor for former slaves; consequently, most slaves were never made aware of the anti-slavery laws, and slave owning and open slave dealing was tolerated until the British officials finally started to enforce the laws in 1911.
+When the Kingdom of Ashanti was conquered by the British in 1896, the British assured the chiefs that they would be allowed to keep their slaves; Asante became a colony in 1901 and in 1902 it was made illegal to "compel or attempt to compel the services" of another person, but slavery was not explicitly abolished due to British fear that an abolition would cause "internal disorganization"; chattel slavery was formally banned in 1908, but the British authorities did not enforce the law until the 1920s.